AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Out: [1, 2, 3, 4, 5]
 ```

-And, with all that, we can finally define mergesort.
+And, with all that, we can finally define Marge Sort.

 ```python
 def merg_sort(l: List[A]) -> List[A]: